Table of contents

 - Set the working place first.

-- Clean your tools with gloves or rubber gloves when you'll touch the plants.
+- Clean your tools with gloves or rubber when you touch the plants.

 - Install the branches into a cardboard bag.
 Break them into small twigs and buds.
-The length of the buds and humidity of the drying area determine how big or small they should be.
+The buds' length and the drying area's humidity determine how big or small they should be.

-We started with a plan to create the best cannabis seeds, and we haven't stopped since.
+We started with a plan to create the best cannabis seeds and haven't stopped since.
 Our focus on quality has paid off in spades for our customers who appreciate high-quality products that are both affordable as well as feminized - meaning they'll only produce one strain per seed!
-It's been an exciting journey building up this business but it would be nothing without you guys so thank you for becoming part of the cannabis community.
+It's been an exciting journey building up this business, but it would be nothing without you guys, so thank you for becoming part of the cannabis community.

 Cannabis cultivation is a craft.
-There are many different strains, some easy to grow others more difficult- but it's worth the effort!
+There are many strains, some easy to grow, others more difficult- but it's worth the effort!
 Learning to read the plant, knowing when it's ready for harvest.
-Watching as your plant grows thick dense buds and produces those milky white trichomes.
-Honing your craft and growing your marijuana gives an extra kick once the moment has come and you can enjoy your homegrown weed.
-Your skillset will ultimately determine the size, the high and, weight of your cannabis buds.
+Watching as your plant grows thick, dense buds and produces those milky white trichomes.
+Honing your craft and growing your marijuana gives an extra kick once the moment has come, and you can enjoy your homegrown weed.
+Your skillset will ultimately determine the size, the high, and weight of your cannabis buds.